therealnicoroshi/modlist/README.md

 https://github.com/LivelyDismay/Learn-To-Mod/blob/main/lessons/Setting%20up%20Stock%20Game%20for%20Skyrim%20SE.md#tool-setup

-Some notes on basic system set up
+  ## Some notes on basic system set up:

 This mod list IS graphically taxing on the hardware but systems can run it if they have the room to breathe.
 I'm not going to hold your hand on this, and assume you know Google-fu for anything you don't understand here.

 1. Turn off any start up programs or background programs that do not need to be on while running the game.
 https://www.blackviper.com/ is a wonderful resource on trimming the fat out of the Windows System Services.

-3. strip that graphics driver down of any AA, AO, AF settings (Turn off) as those effects will be handled by the game engine or the ENB.
+2. strip that graphics driver down of any AA, AO, AF settings (Turn off) as those effects will be handled by the game engine or the ENB.
 DO NOT DOUBLE UP ON EFFECTS!
 It will kill your framerate and will not look any better than only one doing that specific effect.
 Run Gsync if avialable and for Heavens sake DO NOT use the in game vsync.
 Use driver vsync instead.
 Run latency at ultra and any settings you can at high performance in the driver.

-5. Run resizable bar if your hardware is capable of it.
+3. Run resizable bar if your hardware is capable of it.
 It widens the bandwidth for better file transfer speeds (i.e. smoother gameplay)
 Panjano has a good video on how to set this up here >>> https://www.youtube.com/watch?v=5DqcgHtkm9I

-7. Skyrim Priority is included in the tools tab at the top of MO2.
+4. Skyrim Affinity is included in the tools tab at the top of MO2.
 MAKE SURE TO SET THIS TO MATCH YOUR SPECIFIC PROCESSOR!

-8. Go to system settings and set virtual memory on the drive the mod organizer is on at 40GB min and 40GB Max.
+5. Go to system settings and set virtual memory on the drive the mod organizer is on at 40GB min and 40GB Max.
 Save and restart.
 This will be your swap file and supplement the VRAM if needed.

-The MCM Menu
+ ## The MCM Menu:

 Alright.....There is a LOT here.
 I do have some profiles I set up that should be a part of this Wabbajack that are set up the way I like it.